Skip to main content

 The interplay between insulin sensitivity and reproductive hormones is a critical axis that lifestyle modifications can directly and positively influence.

 Sleep quality represents a non-negotiable pillar of hormonal regulation.
 The majority of growth hormone release and cortisol regulation occurs during the deep stages of sleep.
 Inadequate or disrupted sleep leads to elevated cortisol and imbalances in the hunger hormones ghrelin and leptin, further contributing to metabolic and reproductive dysfunction.
-By prioritizing 7-9 hours of high-quality sleep, you provide the necessary restorative period for your to calibrate and repair.
+By prioritizing 7-9 hours of high-quality sleep, you provide the necessary restorative period for your endocrine system to calibrate and repair.

 • Protein Intake ∞ Consuming adequate protein at each meal (around 25-30 grams) supports the production of peptide hormones and promotes satiety, which helps regulate the hunger hormone ghrelin.